top of page

 Looking for resources and information on measures that can be taken to improve coastal flood resilience?
 On our resources page, you will find reports and other publications are developed by organizations and individuals who are participating in the Coastal Flood Resilience Project.

 The CFRP is an association of nonprofit organizations and policy experts working to strengthen coastal flood resilience policies and programs.
 The CFRP’s activities are conducted by volunteers and may be supported by in-kind contributions.
+The CFRP is not an incorporated organization.

 Co-Facilitators